 Screw the extension pipe onto the original elbow pipe.

 That’s it.
-A little more than $150, and maybe thirty minutes of assembly.
+A homemade apple crusher for about $150 in materials, and maybe thirty minutes of assembly.
 Thanks, Kevin.